genshinsim/gcsim/ui/packages/docs/docs/reference/system_functions.md

 randnorm();
 ```

-randnorm evalutes to a normally distributed random number with mean 0 and std dev of 1.
+`randnorm` evaluates to a normally distributed random number with mean 0 and std dev of 1.

 ## set_particle_delay